 - Annala does this in the fourth Journey to Chaos book, Transcending Limitations by invoking Lady Chaos, the setting's Top God.
 She prayed for help in a desperate situation and then allowed the goddess to use her body.
 This has a side-effect of being Touched by Vorlons and going mad.

 - In Harry Potter and the Philosopher's Stone, Professor Quirrell is a villainous example, serving as The Renfield to the entity he's channelling while working to help that entity create a body of its own.

 Live Action TV

-- In an episode of Star Trek: Deep Space Nine, Kira let herself to be possessed by an Energy Being.
-The possessor (one of her Gods) even explicitly declared (when in her body): "This vessel is willing."
-(On the other hand, its evil opponent forcibly possessed the body of Jake Sisko but later found a willing host in Dukat.)
+- In an episode of Star Trek: Deep Space Nine, Kira let herself to be possessed by an Energy Being that her species, the Bajorans, worship as gods.
+The possessor even explicitly declares (when in her body) that "this vessel is willing," and afterwards she's awestruck over the fact that she of all people was chosen.
+(On the other hand, its evil opponent forcibly possesses the body of Jake Sisko, but later finds a willing host in Dukat.)

-- In Stargate SG-1 an entire group of the normally Always Chaotic Evil (at the time) Big Bad race elected to become this trope and form a resistance movement to fight their evil kin.
+- In Stargate SG-1 an entire group of the normally Always Chaotic Evil (at the time) Big Bad Goa'uld race elected to take only willing hosts and form a resistance movement to fight their evil kin.

 - Gwen at the end of the Torchwood episode "Day One".

 - Her possible ancestor Gwyneth in the Doctor Who episode "The Unquiet Dead".

 - In Kamen Rider Den-O, Ryotaro is possessed by different Imagin, who wear him and the suit (each a different mode.)